orbis-eval/orbis_eval/README.md

 ```

 ### Metrics
 The metrics stage calculates the metrics to analyze the evaluation.
-The defined metrics name should be written the same as the folder of the metrics plugin located at ```Orbis/orbis/plugins/metrics/```.
+The metric should have the same name as the metrics plugin minus the ```orbis_plugin_metrics_``` prefix.

 ```yaml
     metrics: